Masatoshi Shima: Intel 4004

 Shima went to Intel in June 1969 to present the proposal.
 Due to Intel lacking logic engineers to understand the logic schematics or circuit engineers to convert them, Intel asked Shima to simplify the logic.
 This was then formulated by Intel's Marcian "Ted" Hoff in 1969, simplifying Shima's initial design down to four chips, including a one-chip CPU.
 Due to Hoff's formulation lacking key details, Shima came up with his own ideas to find solutions for its implementation.
 They both eventually realized the 4-bit microprocessor concept, with the help of Intel's Stanley Mazor to interpret the ideas of Shima and Hoff.
 Shima was responsible for adding a 10-bit static shift register to make it useful as a printer's buffer and keyboard interface, many improvements in the instruction set, making the random-access memory (RAM) organization suitable for a calculator, the memory address information transfer, the key program in an area of performance and program capacity, the functional specification, decimal computer idea, software, desktop calculator logic, real-time input/output (I/O) control, and data exchange instruction between the accumulator and general-purpose register.
 The specifications of the four chips were developed over a period of a few months in 1969, between an Intel team led by Hoff and a Busicom team led by Shima.

 After Shima went back to Japan in late 1969 and then returned to Intel in early 1970, he found that no further work had been done on the 4004 since he left, and that Hoff was no longer working on the project.
 The project leader had become Federico Faggin, who had only joined Intel a week before Shima arrived.
 Faggin was hired from Fairchild Semiconductor, where he had developed the original MOS silicon gate technology, the only technology that could be used to design a chip of the complexity and speed of the 4004.
 Shima worked with him, assisting him with the logic design the 4004 processor He worked at the Intel offices for six months, from April until October 1970.
 His company then sold the rights to use the 4004 to Intel, with an exception for use in business calculators.

+Shima led the first commercial implementation of the 4004 chipset, developing the Busicom 141-PF calculator, and Busicom went on to make calculators, billing machines, teller machines and cash registers, mostly on an OEM basis with NCR, which would sell 100,000 units.